Last updated: April 26, 2026

 Rising signThe sign on your Ascendant at birthThe flavour of how you meet the world.
 The mask and the entry point.

-Chart rulerThe traditional ruler of your Ascendant signThe planet that runs your Ascendant.
-Where attention naturally lands.
+Chart rulerThe traditional ruler of your Ascendant signThe planet that rules your Ascendant.
+Where attention often lands first.

-Dominant planetComposite score across the whole chartWhich planetary energy actually drives behaviour and outcomes.
+Dominant planetComposite score across the whole chartWhich planetary energy the scoring method emphasizes most.

 For the dominant planet calculation across all six chart-strength dimensions, see our dominant planet calculator.
 For the Ascendant on its own with all four chart angles, see the rising sign calculator.